pymc-devs/pymc.io/blog/PyMC_Past_Present_Future.md

 There’s never a better time than now to begin contributing to PyMC!
 Check the {ref}`PyMC Devs calendar <calendar>` or [PyMC Meetup group](https://www.meetup.com/pymc-online-meetup/events/) and watch for our office hours, or get started with our [contributing page.](https://www.pymc.io/projects/docs/en/latest/contributing/index.html)

-Or, join us on the [PyMC Discourse](https://discourse.pymc.io/) and connect with the bayesian community!
+Or, join us on the [PyMC Discourse](https://discourse.pymc.io/) and connect with the Bayesian community!

 ## Learn More